amoschoomy/EmulatedCovidTestSystem/DesignRationale.md

 ### The Common Closure Principle (CCP)

-We have 4 separate packages in our system that adheres to ths principle, `UserPackage` , `TestingFacilityPackage`,`LoginSystemPackage`and `BookingPackage`.
+We have 4 separate packages in our system that adheres to ths principle, `models.UserPackage` , `models.TestingFacilityPackage`,`models.LoginSystemPackage`and `models.BookingPackage`.

 Any changes inside any of the classes inside these packages will also affect all of the other classes inside the packages but no other packages shall be affected.